MECHANISMS OF SARS-COV-2 INFECTION, TRANSMISSION AND SURVIVAL

 A few findings from clinical studies suggest these observations are true:

-• A review of 172 studies from 16 countries highlight how wearing a face shield or protective eyewear significantly decreased COVID-19 infectivity amongst healthcare workers.
+- A review of 172 studies from 16 countries highlights how wearing a face shield or protective eyewear significantly decreased COVID-19 infectivity among healthcare workers.
 According to this study, the risk of infection was three times less likely when wearing protective eyewear.

 In this context, healthcare workers may benefit from wearing protective eyewear.
 Nevertheless, the chances of getting infected with COVID-19 through the eyes are far less than that of the nose or mouth.